 We take note of the work by the Financial Stability Board (FSB) on financial market reform, and commit to sustain or strengthen our frameworks for macroprudential regulation and countercyclical buffers.
-We will hasten completion of the reform agenda on financial market regulation, including assessing and if necessary reducing the systemic risks of shadow banking, markets for derivatives, securities lending, and repurchase agreements.
+We will hasten completion of the reform agenda on financial market regulation, including assessing and if necessary reducing the systemic risks associated with shadow banking, markets for derivatives, securities lending, and repurchase agreements.
 We also commit to address the risk created by “too-big-to-fail” financial institutions, and address cross-border elements in effective resolution of troubled systemically important financial institutions.

 We resolve to reduce mechanistic, reliance on credit rating agency assessments, including in regulations.
 To improve the quality of ratings, we will promote increased competition as well as measures to avoid conflict of interest in the provision of credit ratings.
 We acknowledge FSB and others’ effort in this area.
 We support building greater transparency requirements for evaluation standards of credit rating agencies.
 We will continue ongoing work on these issues, including in the United Nations.